paleohayduke/TrafficSimProject/README.md

 Edit this text document with anything you do while working on the project.
 We can turn this in as an appendix on reports.

+9/28/2019 Figured out the methods of JComponent a little better and was able to fix the frame rate issue in the Renderer.
+Works a lot better now!

-9/27/2018 5:04 AM the automobile can now update its position based on time and velocity, this means it now moves smoothly between nodes.
+9/27/2018 The automobile can now update its position based on time and velocity, this means it now moves smoothly between nodes.

 You can now spawn variable amount of cars at once, setCars(int numOfCars).